 About the Project:

 Indigenize Your Eyes is a participatory photography project intended to raise awareness of the history and current status of American Indians in Boulder.
-This project gives voice and empowering storytelling skills to local Native Americans in our community, and will help draw attention to 2018 Indigenous Peoples Day in October.
+This project gives voice and empowering storytelling skills to local Native Americans in our community, and helped draw attention to Boulder’s Indigenous Peoples Day in October, 2018.

 Partnering with notable indigenous storyteller Josue Rivas and local photographers and indigenous organizations (and funded by a grant from the City of Boulder’s Arts Commission), we held a 3-day Photography Camp on July, 2018 for native youth at the Museum of Boulder.
 Our students were then mentored throughout the summer by volunteer professional photographers.

-The project will culminate in a series of photo exhibits of the students' work to be launched prior to Indigenous Peoples Day and exhibited throughout the month of October in a variety of locations throughout Boulder.
+The project culminated in a series of photo exhibits of the students' work launched prior to Indigenous Peoples Day and exhibited throughout the month of October in a variety of locations throughout Boulder.

 Boulder's Past and Present: